Achraf Hakimi

+Hakimi ranked 6th in the 2025 Ballon d’Or, the highest position ever achieved by a Moroccan player.
+He was also named the 2025 African Player of the Year, becoming the fifth Moroccan recipient of the award and the first since Mustapha Hadji in 1998.

+In a televised interview following Morocco’s World Cup victory over Portugal, Hakimi’s father stated that the team’s achievement was 'an accomplishment for all Arabs'.

 Early life

-Born in Madrid, Spain, to Moroccan parents, Hakimi joined Real Madrid's youth setup in 2006 from Colonia Ofigevi, aged eight.
+Hakimi was born on 4 November 1998, in Madrid, Spain, to Moroccan parents of Arab descent.
+His father, Mohamed, was a street vendor, and his mother, Saida, worked as a housewife.
+Hakimi grew up in Getafe belonging to the Community of Madrid, where his family faced economic challenges.
+At the age of 8, Hakimi joined Colonia Ofigevi, a local football club, where he began his football journey.
+His talent was quickly noticed, and in 2006, he joined Real Madrid's youth academy.
+He spent several years developing his skills in the academy, initially playing as a winger before transitioning to his more familiar role as a right-back.

 Club career

 Real Madrid

 Hakimi made his debut for Real Madrid in the first match of the 2016 International Champions Cup, a 3–1 loss against Paris Saint-Germain.
 He subsequently returned to the B team, making his senior debut on 20 August 2016 by starting in a 3–2 Segunda División B home win against Real Sociedad B.

 Hakimi scored his first senior goal on 25 September 2016, netting the equalizer in a 1–1 draw at Fuenlabrada.

 On 19 August 2017, Hakimi was promoted to the main squad as a backup to Dani Carvajal and Nacho, and was assigned the number 19 jersey.
 He made his first team – and La Liga – debut on 1 October, starting in a 2–0 home win over Espanyol.
 He scored his first La Liga goal on 9 December 2017 in a 5–0 win against Sevilla.
 On 12 May 2018, he scored his second goal against Celta Vigo in a 6–0 win.
-In the 2017–18 UEFA Champions League, he made two appearances as Madrid won the title, their third consecutive and 13th overall, becoming the first Moroccan player to win the Champions League.
+In the 2017–18 UEFA Champions League, he made two appearances under the age of 18 as Madrid won the title, their third consecutive and 13th overall.
+He thus became the first Moroccan to win the European Cup/UEFA Champions League and the third Moroccan player to reach the final, after Redouane Hajry and Mehdi Benatia.